pnp/cli-microsoft365/docs/docs/cmd/aad/user/user-set.md

 : User principal name of the user to update.
 Specify `objectId` or `userPrincipalName` but not both

 `--accountEnabled [accountEnabled]`
-: Indicates whether the account is enabled
+: Boolean value specifying whether the account is enabled.
+Valid values are `true,false`

 --8<-- "docs/cmd/_global.md"

 ## Remarks

-You can retrieve information about a user, either by specifying that user's id or user name (`userPrincipalName`), but not both.
+You can update information of a user, either by specifying that user's id (`objectId`) or user name (`userPrincipalName`), but not both.

 If the user with the specified id or user name doesn't exist, you will get a `Resource 'xyz' does not exist or one of its queried reference-property objects are not present.` error.